Akebia quinata 'Purple Bouquet' flowers

 A more compact variety of this vine, but still a fast spreader; subtle purple flowers are attractive followed by distinctively-shaped fruit; nice summer foliage; use as a screen or creeping groundcover

-Purple Bouquet Fiveleaf Akebia has clusters of lightly-scented purple flowers along the stems in early spring, which are interesting on close inspection.
+Purple Bouquet Fiveleaf Akebia has clusters of lightly-scented purple flowers along the branches in early spring, which are interesting on close inspection.
 It has bluish-green foliage which emerges burgundy in spring.
-The palm-shaped leaves do not develop any appreciable fall color.
-The fruits are deep purple pods displayed from early to mid fall.
+The palmate leaves do not develop any appreciable fall color.
+The fruits are showy deep purple pods displayed from early to mid fall.

-Purple Bouquet Fiveleaf Akebia is a multi-stemmed deciduous vine with a twining and trailing habit of growth.
-Its relatively fine texture sets it apart from other garden plants with less refined foliage.
+Purple Bouquet Fiveleaf Akebia is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
+Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 Purple Bouquet Fiveleaf Akebia is recommended for the following landscape applications;

 Purple Bouquet Fiveleaf Akebia will grow to be about 35 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.